Ultimate SEO Audit Template

-The above titles and descriptions check most of the boxes that make good titles and descriptions.
+The above title tags and descriptions check most of the boxes that make good titles and descriptions.
 Though some improvements could be made, they are descriptive enough to cover intent, contain qualifiers, and one has a number.
 The descriptions have a call-to-action, utilize power words (perfect, unique, timeless, free), and a couple include larger incentives such as free shipping.

 Checking The Remaining CTR Optimizations

 Review snippets are stars that may show up in the search results for some of the pages on the site if the correct schema markup has been implemented.